Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Results and Discussions

-We perform experiments on our proposed mixed reward modeling and agent-wise hybrid test-time scaling.
-For the former, we separately use the agent-wise reward and global reward for comparison.
-For the latter, we benchmark our method with the other four effective test-time scaling strategies.
+\textbf{Analysis of Agent-Wise Adaptive Test-Time Scaling and Mixed Reward modeling.} We perform experiments on our proposed agent-wise adaptive test-time scaling and mixed reward modeling.
+For the former, we benchmark our method with the other four effective test-time scaling strategies, as listed in Tab.~\ref{tts_analysis}.
 Here, we select budget forcing~\cite{muennighoff2025s1} as the internal scaling.
+Our agent-wise adaptive scaling strategy based on the computational resources and cognitive load of each agent, outperforms all four existing strategies and improves the average scores by at least 1.8\%.
+As shown in Fig.~\ref{scaling_com}, higher values of $\mathit{N_p}$ and $\mathit{N_e}$ increase the likelihood of finding the correct answers, which leads to more attempts at plans and execution steps.
+For the latter, we separately use the agent-wise reward and global reward for comparison, as reported in Tab.~\ref{reward_analysis}.
 Although the improvement from global reward is relatively limited, it avoids the selfishness of agents that only use agent-specific reward, yielding a further 1.3\% increase in average scores.
-Our strategy, which designs tailored scaling forms for each agent according to its functions and specificity, outperforms all four existing strategies and improves the average scores by at least 1.8\%.
-As demonstrated in Figure~\ref{scaling_com}, higher values of $N_p$ and $N_e$ increase the likelihood of finding the correct answers, which leads to more attempts at plans and execution steps.